Benjamin Myers was born in Durham, UK, in 1976. He is an award-winning author and journalist, translated into several languages.

-Myers’ recent book was the ‘folk crime’ novel Turning Blue, widely acclaimed by critics including Val McDermid.
-A sequel is forthcoming.
+Myers’ ‘folk crime’ novel Turning Blue (2016) was widely acclaimed by critics including Val McDermid.
+It was followed by These Darkening Days (2017).

 His novel Beastings (2014) won the Portico Prize For Literature, was the recipient of the Northern Writers’ Award and longlisted for a Jerwood Fiction Uncovered Award 2015.
 Widely praised, it featured on several end of year lists, and was chosen by Robert Macfarlane in The Big Issue as one of his books of 2014.

 Pig Iron (2012) was the winner of the inaugural Gordon Burn Prize and runner-up in The Guardian’s Not The Booker Prize.
 A controversial combination of biography and novel, Richard (2010) was a bestseller, chosen as a Sunday Times book of the year and optioned for film.

 Myers’ short story ‘The Folk Song Singer’ was awarded the Tom-Gallon Prize in 2014 by the Society Of Authors, was published by Galley Beggar Press and has been performed by actors.

 His recent (and forthcoming) novels form a series of works, each of which is set in a different county of northern England, and are heavily inspired by rural landscapes, mythology, marginalised characters, morality, class, nature, dialect and post-industrialisation.